PrimaveraDeveloper/lithium/capabilities/client-libraries.md

 > Currently it is only generated a C# client library.
 In the future other programming languages may be supported.
 In the meantime, specific client libraries can also be generated from the Web API documentation that is automatically generated.

-The client library sets up a service client (see [Primavera.Hydrogen.Rest.Client documentation](../ref/hydrogen-2.0/Rest.Client.md)) that acts as the entry point for the API endpoints and deals with multiple features that standardize how these endpoints are invoked.
+The client library sets up a service client (see [Primavera.Hydrogen.Rest.Client](../ref/hydrogen-2.0/Rest.Client.md)) that acts as the entry point for the API endpoints and deals with multiple features that standardize how these endpoints are invoked.
 Things like:

 - Routing
 - Serialization